k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 # Fabric Credentials Overview

 ## RBAC in Fabric
- Fabric includes an authentication mechanism that enables managing user access control and restrictions, such as:
+ Fabric includes an authentication and authorization mechanism that enables managing user access control and restrictions, such as:

 - Creating / dropping users, roles and API Keys.
 - Assigning users to roles.